1st Workshop on

 We will be holding some informal hackathons on our Discord server in order to encourage more annotations - join the server to stay updated!

-The main shared task is to submit LangID models that work well on a wide variety of languages on web data.
-We encourage participants to employ a range of approaches, including the development of new architectures and the curation of novel high-quality annotated datasets.
+The goal of this part of the shared task is to develop robust, high-coverage language identification models which are effective on web data.
+We encourage participants to experiment with a range of approaches, including experimentation with new architectures and the curation of novel high-quality annotated datasets.

 For the final camera-ready submission, participants should submit a LangID system and/or dataset as well as a paper.
 Papers should be in the ACL ARR template.
 Papers can be up to 8 pages of main content (though we welcome much shorter submissions), with unlimited additional pages after the conclusion for citations, limitations and ethical considerations.
 Authors may use as many pages of appendices (after the bibliography) as they wish, but reviewers are not required to read the appendix.